2012 Austria - Telecoms, IP Networks, Digital Media and Forecasts

 Broadband market forecasts for selective years to 2020.

-BuddeComm’s biannual publication, Austria - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media markets a key central European market.
-The report provides regulator market data to Q3 2011 as well as operator data to the end of 2011 and market developments into 2012.
+BuddeComm’s annual publication, Austria - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media sectors in one of Central Europe’s key markets.
+The report includes the regulator’s market data to mid-2012, telcos’ financial and operating data to September 2012 and market developments to early 2013.

-The regulator’s auction of remaining spectrum in the 800, 900 and 1800MHz bands in late 2012 will enable MNOs to improve their services in rural areas, and expand the availability of LTE networks.
-The auction follows that in late-2010 for 2.6GHz frequencies which required MNOs to deploy LTE to 25% of the population by the end of 2013.
-These developments will dramatically improve broadband connectivity in coming years.
+The auction of remaining spectrum in the 800, 900 and 1800MHz bands in late 2012 has enabled MNOs to improve their services in rural areas, and expand the availability of LTE networks.
+These bands complement the existing 2.6GHz allocations which required MNOs to deploy LTE to 25% of the population by the end of 2013.

-Fibre infrastructure has been slow to gain traction in Austria, though considerable improvement is expected in coming years, albeit from only a small number of players.
-Telekom Austria has expanded its FttH infrastructure in Vienna, and by early 2011 around 52% of households were passed by its GigaNet infrastructure.
-The company has a target to connect 2.3 million homes by 2013.
+Though fibre infrastructure has been slow to gain traction in Austria, considerable improvement is expected in coming years, albeit from only a small number of players.

 All MNOs have advanced plans for LTE roll-outs, with T-Mobile offering services in four cities by early 2012.
 Both T-Mobile and Telekom Austria are utilising existing FttX infrastructure to provide data backhaul for their LTE networks.